cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 ### Operators

-> Example selector to match any document where the `age` field has a value greater than 20:
+> Example selector using an operator to match any document, where the `age` field has a value greater than 20:

 ```json
 {"age": {"$gt": 20}}